 Ring-tailed Lemurs weigh around three kilograms and females are usually smaller than males.

 There is a well defined troop hierarchy, with females being dominant over the males.

 Ring-tailed Lemurs are relatively well-known after featuring in the comedy movie, ‘Fierce Creatures’ with John Cleese, and in the animated movie, ‘Madagascar’.

-The Ring-tailed Lemur is classified as near threatened on the IUCN Red List, mainly due to forest clearing and hunting.
+The Ring-tailed Lemur is classified as endangered on the IUCN Red List, mainly due to forest clearing and hunting.

 Habitat and distribution

 Lemurs are only found on Madagascar off the east coast of Africa.
 It is thought that Madagascar’s early separation from the African continent provided lemurs with an isolated environment where they evolved and thrived.

 Ring-tailed Lemurs occupy the scrubby forests and in closed canopy deciduous forests.
 They are also found in the dry, rocky mountainous areas in the southern portions of the central plateau where patches of deciduous forest remain.

 Lemurs have a distinct mating season between April and May where females usually mate with multiple males in their troop.
 During this time, male lemurs battle to breed with females when they briefly come in to season for only four to six hours.
 Male rivals battle out the right to mate in “stink wars” where they cover their long tails with smelly secretions which they wave in the air towards their opponent to determine who has the right to mate with the receptive female.

 Lemurs usually give birth to single young after a gestation period of approximately four and a half months from August to September.